 - In a large frying pan over low-medium heat caramelize the onions in the butter, it took me about 10 minutes.
 Then add the spinach and cook to wilt for a few minutes.
 Once cool chop bacon into small pieces.

-- In a large bowl whisk together eggs, heavy cream, salt, and pepper.
+- In a large bowl whisk together eggs, heavy cream, milk, salt, and pepper.

-- Sprinkle bacon, spinach, onions, and 1 cup of cheese on top of pie crust pour egg mixture on top and sprinkle remaining cheese on top.
-Bake for 45-60 minutes until set and golden brown, I use my digital thermometer to check it has reached 170F/77C.
-Let cool for at least 15-20 minutes before slicing.
-Store leftovers in the refrigerator for up to 4 days.
+- Sprinkle bacon, spinach, onions, and 1 cup of cheese on top of the par-baked pie crust pour the egg mixture on top, and sprinkle the remaining cheese on top.
+Bake the quiche for 40-55 minutes until set and golden brown, the internal temperature should be between 165F/74C-185F/85C.
+Let the quiche cool for at least 20 minutes before slicing.
+Serve with salad.
+Store leftovers in the fridge for up to 3 days.

 Notes